Having an online freelance portfolio can fast-track your growth in the gig economy.

 A LinkedIn account is pretty much a necessity for professionals nowadays.

-With over 830 million users consisting of CEOs, bloggers, marketers, and various company decision-makers, LinkedIn is a goldmine for prospective clients.
+LinkedIn is a goldmine for prospective clients, with over 830 million users consisting of CEOs, bloggers, marketers, and various company decision-makers.
 It’s also equipped with features that freelancers can use to promote their services and highlight their expertise.

 For example, freelance writers can feature articles they’ve submitted on other websites.
 They can also share the details of their work experience, including the brands they worked with in the past and for how long.